netwerk-digitaal-erfgoed/europeana-pipeline/README.md

 #### 2.1.1 Transpile the code

-The first steps of the pipeline are written in TypeScript, but are executed in JavaScript.
-The following command transpiles your TypeScript code into the corresponding JavaScript code: `yarn build`
+The first steps of the pipeline are written in Typescript, but are executed in JavaScript.
+The following command transpiles your Typescript code into the corresponding JavaScript code: `yarn build`
 Some developers do not want to repeatedly write the `yarn build` command.
-By running the following command, transpilation is performed automatically whenever one or more TypeScript files are changed: `yarn dev`
+By running the following command, transpilation is performed automatically whenever one or more Typescript files are changed: `yarn dev`

 The pipeline step developed in JAVA also needs to be transpiled.
-This can be done by entering the `crawler` directory from the commandline and executing the command: `mvn --quiet -e -f ./pom.xml clean assembly:assembly` This will transpile the JAVA code in a JAR executable.
+This can be done by entering the `crawler` directory from the command line and executing the command: `mvn --quiet -e -f ./pom.xml clean assembly:assembly` This will transpile the JAVA code in a JAR executable.

 #### 2.1.2 Running steps 1 through 4